nikfrank/react-ulpan/README.md

     - installing react-router into our app, placeholder another view
   - step3: writing our api in a well organized network layer
     - connecting to a fake api server (reading)
+    - connecting to a fake api server (writing)
     - (concept) mocking the network call for offline devving
     - separating our network calls from our component logic
   - step4: build a view level component to CREATE / EDIT exercises